HenningUe/iphoto-downloader/docs/SPEC.md

      re-downloading.
    - Use a local lightweight database (e.g., SQLite or a JSON file) for tracking.
+   - A safety-copy of the local database shall be maintained.
+Before the start of a synchronization run, the safety copy shall be created
+   - If the database is corrupted, i.e. can not be opened anymore, it shall be restored from the safety-copy.
+   - If the local database is not available, but a safety-copy it shall be restored from the safety-copy.
+   - If the local database and the safety-copy are not availabe a new database shall be created.

 4. **Idempotent Runs**
    - Running the tool multiple times must not create duplicate files or